Philipsty/JobSort/README.md

 ## JobSort
-The CPU scheduler can aim for one of many different goals such as, ensuringthe highest number of jobs are being processed during a time period, minimizing the amount of time each job has to wait, or ensuring that each job gets an equal amount of processing time.
+The CPU scheduler can aim for one of many different goals such as, ensuring the highest number of jobs are being processed during a time period, minimizing the amount of time each job has to wait, or ensuring that each job gets an equal amount of processing time.